 Little Monster Cookies (Part 1 Frank & His Bride)

-The number eight cutter I had was a little skinny so I stretched it out until I liked the shape.
+My number eight cutter was a little skinny, so I stretched it out until I liked the shape.
 Now that I have made these little monster cookies with my new favorite cutter, I can think of several other projects I want to use it for.

 Supplies for Frankenstein Little Monster Cookies:

 Begin by outlining the cookie with the green icing and a #2 piping tip.

 Then, with the green icing #2 piping tip, flood the cookie and let it dry for about 30 minutes.